Say goodbye to underwhelming, one-note gravies—this creamy, deeply savory vegan gravy will change your holiday table forever.

 • Measure out the miso and let sit at room temperature.

 • Heat a large, wide frying pan over medium heat.
 Add 1 ½ tablespoons (21g) of the butter (or olive oil).
-Once melted or hot, add the diced onions with a pinch of salt.
+Once melted or hot, add the diced onions (or shallots) with a pinch of salt.
 Sauté until translucent and golden, about 5 minutes.

 • Cook the mushrooms: Increase the heat to medium-high and add the mushrooms, spreading them out as much as you can.
 Cook for 5 minutes, stirring occasionally, or until they release their liquid and soften (stir more frequently if not using a non-stick pan).